LifeEmu/Emu8_z80/README.md

 A CASIO fx-ES PLUS series calculator emulator for TI-83 Plus series calculator.

 ## Introduction
-NOTE: This program is currently unfinished.
+NOTE: This program is still under developmenting.

 The goal of this program is to emulate an Lapis LSI named ML610901, which is used by CASIO fx-ES PLUS series scientific calculators, on a TI-83 Plus series calculator.

 Currently the target is only TI-83 Plus and its monochrome variants.

 ## Installing
-*This project is still on working*
+*This project is still under developmenting*

 Since the ROMs of CASIO fx-ES PLUS calculators are copyrighted by CASIO, I can't place ROM here and you need to build the application by yourself.

 ## Building
-*This project is still on working and cannot be built currently*
+*This project is still under developmenting on and cannot be built currently*

 You will need [fasmg](http://flatassembler.net/index.php) to build this application.